Misha reports on our recent trip to the wonder island of Taiwan.

 We spent our second day in Taipei in a hotel room as Typhoon Kong-Rey passed over the island.
 Eating snacks and instant noodles from a nearby convenience store (which fortunately was open and doing a great business in ‘instant food’).
 It was a stark contrast to the amazing feast the evening before!
 When we drove through Taipei the next morning the extend of the wind became more obvious with trees up-rooted, debris across the roads and ponds of water.
 However the city was already back to life with people going about their business, trains operating and things heading quickly to normal.
 It was an amazing tribute to just how efficient Taiwan is.

-Our final event in Taipei was at the 3 Michelin Star restaurant La Vie by Thomas Bühner in the ritzy Zhongshan District of Taipei where we hosted another very special wine dinner!
-What a great experience to taste dishes from the talented Executive Chef Xavier Yeung and his team, with Sommelier Max taking care of our wines.
-Max won 2022 Taiwan Best Sommelier and 2023 Taiwan Best Sommelier in French Wine.
 We actually took over the restaurant for the evening so it was just a Misha’s Vineyard Wine Pair Degustation!
 Amazing.
 Each course was a work of art and although it was contemporary European fine dining, the chefs also paid homage to Taiwan’s bounty.
 And for this special evening, in order to celebrate New Zealand, the menu included some delicious New Zealand Lumina lamb.
 There was also a gift from Trilogy New Zealand for all who attended.
 This dinner was the absolute highlight of our time in Taipei.

 Andy and I are in our ‘happy place’ in Asia and really love being busy and moving from once place to another and hosting a range of events and activities and meeting so many people.
 I’ve travelled around Asia for more than 30 years, and Andy’s done a lot more than that as he was travelling across Asia in his early twenties.
 On every trip we learn more about the cultural and food differences from region to region and city to city.
-Of course once home we’re exhausted but a couple of days after we had returned from our Greater China trip to mainland China, Hong Kong and Taiwan trip, that had us in 8 cities, (and 8 hotels) over two weeks, I said to Andy, “I’d be happy to get on a plane and do it all again”!
+Of course once home we’re exhausted but a couple of days after we had returned from our Greater China trip to mainland China, Hong Kong and Taiwan, that had us in 8 cities (and 7 hotels) over two weeks, I said to Andy, “I’d be happy to get on a plane and do it all again”!